 I previous wrote this article back in 2009 but wanted to republish it here and update it.
-It’s about my two volumes of teaching methods, Classical Guitar: A Method for Students & Teachers Vol I • Beginner which is free and Vol II • Intermediate which is $15.
+It’s about my two volumes of teaching methods, Classical Guitar: A Method for Students & Teachers Volume 1 which is free and Volume 2.
 These books, contrary to popular selling methods, are not self-teaching methods and have almost no fingering included.
 They are designed as much for teachers as for students.
 In Vol II, key areas are presented, similar to the Carcassi Method book but modernized by including triads and common chord forms, Shearer-like scale patterns, solos from various time periods, and duets.
 Following this method area is a section devoted to rhythm (think Berklee/Leavitt style), a technique section, and a jazz oriented section focusing on shapes, patterns, and supplemental materials etc…

 I don’t want to spend this time plugging my own stuff but there is a point about readings and fingerings I’d like to make.
 When I started using my own materials I switched my teaching method from goal based teaching to concept based teaching.
 With no fingerings to guide the students they had to remember the concepts of fingering associated with keys and scale forms, triad studies, and practical shapes.
 With no right-hand fingering included they had to rely on the right-hand concepts we’d practiced to guide them through the music – I always make them provide an answer for their choice in fingerings the next lesson.
 Of course they need to complete some basics in technique to get the concepts down.